telerik/maui-docs/controls/toolbar/items/overview.md

 | `SeparatorToolbarItem` | Represents a separator(which is an UI element) in the Toolbar control. |
 | `GroupToolbarItem` | Organize toolbar items in a group. |

-In additon you can define an option panel in the toolbar using the `RadToolbarOptionsPanel`.
+In addition, you can define an option panel in the toolbar using the `RadToolbarOptionsPanel`.

 ## Common properties for configuration